THE MUD HOME

 Picture

-First decide: is earthbag for you?
+First I had to decide: Was earthbag for me?
 Because it's not for everybody or every climate.
-If you don't actually have any earth on your land then that means you'll have to transport it in.
+If you don't actually have any clayey earth on your land then that means you'll have to transport it in.
 Aside from the practical implications of that, it also detracts from the ecological benefits.
-Earthbag is similar to cob in that it uses a type of rammed earth.
-The difference is, the earth cures after the house is built.
+Earthbag needs clayey soil, a bit like normal adobe, or cob.
+The difference is, the clay dries in bags after the house is built.

 The earthbag system was invented by an Iranian, Nader Khalili, as sustainable, affordable, and earthquake-proof housing.
-The bags combined with barbed wire give the house incredible strength compared with other types of eco-building.
+Living in Turkey where serious earthquakes kill thousands on a regular basis, this was a deal breaker.
+The bags combined with barbed wire give the house incredible strength compared with other types of eco-building, which make these structures almost invincible.

 Earthbag is PERFECT for: